UDOOboard/Key-Docs/docs/03_BLE_Firmware/05_Firmware_Update_(Serial).md

 <span class="label label-warning">Heads up!</span> The following procedure is for **Windows** only.

 The procedure is the following:
+0. Download the official firmware you want to upload on the UDOO BLU from the [Firmware Overview](!BLE_Firmware/Firmware_Overview) page.
 1. Download and install the official TI [SmartRF Flash Programmer 2(SFP2)](http://www.ti.com/tool/flash-programmer).
 2. Run it.
 3. Connect the 3.3V USB/TTL serial converter to the PC.